KrzysiekJa/Engineering-calculations-in-MATLAB/README.md

 5) Electrics calculations with use of structures and classes based on: [1], [2].
 6) Usage of symbolic calculations tools.
 7) Data and plotting (datafile is empty for some reason).
+8) GUI application (made in group with big contribiution of one colleague).
+9) Interpolation and aproximation methods (also NN).
 ```